 The brainchild of former Atlus designer Kazuya Niinou, Etrian Odyssey (Sekaiju no Meikyuu, or Labyrinth of Yggdrasil, in Japan) is a turn-based first-person dungeon crawler.
 It draws inspiration from older dungeon crawlers like the Wizardry franchise.
 The series is known for using the DS's touch screen as an interactive map, where players can draw out their own maps, and its punishing difficulty.
-The first game, Etrian Odyssey, came out on the Nintendo DS on May 15, 2007 in America, and the latest game, Etrian Odyssey Untold: The Millennium Girl, was released on the Nintendo 3DS Oct 1, 2013.
+The first game, Etrian Odyssey, came out on the Nintendo DS on May 15, 2007 in America, and the latest game, Etrian Odyssey 2 Untold: The Fafnir Knight, was released on the Nintendo 3DS Aug 4, 2015.

 Center to Etrian Odyssey are its massive multi-level dungeons, known as the Yggdrasil Labyrinth.
 Players descend (or ascend) through the various strata of the Labyrinth, eventually finding out its secrets and defeating the master of the Labyrinth.
 The Labyrinth itself is tile-based, and the dungeon layouts are not randomly generated.
 Players navigate the dungeon in a first-person perspective, and each step takes a turn.
 There is a constant day-night cycle, and some events and enemies are time-based.